Astrid-Delestine/Remote-Access-Desktop-Terminal/MidtermReview.md

 you can see more notes about my thoughts [here](./General_Notes/note3.md)

 Additionally the layout for the keyboard has been decided as the acheron projects sagittarius layout, with the addition of a numpad, function row, and mouse buttons.

+I will be working on finalizing the schematic and layout of the pcb, then ordering and manufacturing from JLCPCB.
+While I am waiting on the manufacture I will be designing the enclosure.
+Once it arrives I will be assembling all the parts together hopefully in time for the end of wk 10.